How Do I Scale Up My Cleaning Business? 19 Ways

 • Score: 1 (low), 2 (moderate), 3 (high)

-• Price versus Value: How well does the service price align with the value provided to customers?
+• Price vs. Value: How well does the service price align with the perceived value?

 • Score: 1 (poor alignment), 2 (average alignment), 3 (excellent alignment)